 When Will CHIPER Launch?

-CHIPER will launch in phases, with a soft launch planned for July 2021 which will process select applications.
+CHIPER will launch in phases, beginning in November 2021 which will process select applications.

 We will post all updates on timelines here.

 Research Improvements Through Harmonization In Manitoba (RITHIM) is a department of Research Manitoba that will consolidate multiple and complex ethics, privacy and institutional impact review processes into one system.
 It began in 2015, when the provincial government asked Research Manitoba to lead an initiative to make recommendations on harmonizing processes and improving time-to-conduct for health research in the province.
 Streamlining and improving time-to-conduct will allow researchers to begin their work sooner.
 The new system will have one online application form (The Provincial Research Administration System, or PRAS) and harmonized review committees (The Committee for Harmonized Health Impact, Privacy and Ethics Review, or CHIPER).

 What is CHIPER?

 The Committee for Harmonized Health Impact, Privacy and Ethics Review (CHIPER) is an independent, multidisciplinary committee consisting of health professionals, members of the scientific community, and experts in ethics, privacy and access to data, as well as public representatives.